About Hattiesburg

 Frequently Asked Questions

-Fingerprinting services for Hattiesburg, Mississippi residents are available through the local police department and authorized third-party providers in the local county.
+Fingerprinting services for Hattiesburg, Mississippi residents are available through local police (where present) and authorized third-party providers in the local county.
 Fingerprinting is commonly required for background checks, professional licensing, employment screening, and immigration applications.
-Contact the Hattiesburg Police Department or the local county Sheriff's Office for scheduling, fees, and required documentation.
-The Mississippi Department of Justice or state police may also process fingerprint-based background checks.
+Contact local police (where present) or the Forrest County Sheriff's Office or the local county Sheriff's Office for scheduling, fees, and required documentation.
+The Mississippi Attorney General or state police may also process fingerprint-based background checks.

-Property records for Hattiesburg, Mississippi are maintained by the Forrest County Assessor's Office and the Forrest County Clerk and Recorder.
+Property records for Hattiesburg, Mississippi are maintained by the Forrest Tax Assessor's Office and the Forrest County Chancery Clerk.
 The Assessor's Office is responsible for discovering, listing, and valuing all taxable property within Forrest County, including parcels in Hattiesburg.
 Records available include property ownership, assessed values, legal descriptions, parcel maps, and tax history.
-The Forrest County Clerk and Recorder maintains recorded documents including deeds, mortgages, liens, and easements.
+The Forrest County Chancery Clerk maintains recorded documents including deeds, mortgages, liens, and easements.
 Many Mississippi counties provide online property record searches through their county websites.
-For in-person requests, visit the Forrest County offices at the county courthouse.
 The Forrest County Treasurer handles property tax payments and tax sale information.

 Birth, death, and marriage records for Hattiesburg, Mississippi residents are available through both county and state offices.
 The Mississippi State Department of Health, Vital Records, located in Jackson, maintains statewide vital records and can issue certified copies of birth and death certificates for events occurring anywhere in Mississippi.
 Orders can be placed online, by mail, or in person.
 Locally, the Forrest County Clerk's office issues marriage licenses and maintains marriage records for Forrest County.
 Birth and death certificates may also be available through local vital records offices.
 Requestors typically need to provide valid photo identification and proof of their relationship to the person named on the record.
 Processing times and fees vary by office and record type.